Are losses to your home covered if your home is vacant?

 - You’re a “snowbird” who splits the year between homes.

 Things you can do to reduce risk

-If your home is going to be unoccupied for an extended period of time, there are simple steps you can take to keep it safe and protected:
+If your home is going to be unoccupied or vacant for an extended period of time, there are simple steps you can take to keep it safe and protected:

 - Check on or have someone check on the home at regular intervals.